gjwdyk/Notes-K8s/SSH/README.md

 ubuntu@ubuntu:~$
 ```

+***

 Below is a ***SAMPLE*** of SSH Public Key file's content, which usually already formatted in one line.
 No changes needed.
+Also note that the actual SSH Public Key file may have more/longer characters in the one-line.

 ```
 ubuntu@ubuntu:~$ cat /home/ubuntu/.ssh/id_rsa.pub